OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-5.md

 Before you get stuck into this make sure you've checked out any previous parts to the [series](/categories/D365-Typescript/).
 Each part in this series follows on from the previous, so you may need to grab the code from the previous part if you haven't been following.

+## Unit Tests?
+But my code is next level!

+Nowadays there is no excuse to not unit test your code.
+It's becoming easy and more valuable, so don't not do it!

+In this post I'm going to provide a basic guide to get you started with unit tests and typescript webresources for Dynamics 365... err Dataverse... err Power Apps... or whatever we are calling it today!

 ## Configure Jest

 First of all lets install the jest npm packages we require: